 Mutual Fund and stock dividends are two different things.
 While stock dividends represent profits earned by a company, mutual fund dividends are not an indicator of the profitability of a mutual fund scheme.
 High mutual fund dividends do not mean that the fund is doing very well or otherwise.
-When a dividend is declared, the NAV (Net Asset Value) of the mutual fund concerned falls by a corresponding amount.
-For example, if a mutual fund with NAV of Rs 20 declares a dividend of Rs 2 per unit, the NAV will fall to Rs 18 per unit.
+When a mutual fund scheme declares a dividend, the NAV (Net Asset Value) of the concerned scheme falls by a corresponding amount.
+For example, if a mutual fund with a NAV of Rs 20 declares a dividend of Rs.
+2 per unit, the NAV of the scheme will fall to Rs.
+18 per unit.

-Hence, you should not invest in a mutual fund because it pays high dividends and should think which plan of the scheme suits him/her more – growth or dividend.
+Hence, an investor should not invest in a mutual fund just because it pays high dividends and should think which plan of the scheme suits him/her more – growth or dividend.

 Dividends of equity mutual funds attract dividend distribution tax at 10%.
 This is slightly less than the short-term gains tax which growth mutual funds attract at 15% (for holding periods less than 1 year).
 However it is the same as the long-term capital gains tax which growth mutual fund attract at 10%.

-Dividends of debt mutual funds attract dividend distribution tax at 25%.
-Along with surcharge and cess, the total DDT reaches roughly 29%.
+Dividends of debt mutual funds attract dividend distribution tax at 25% along with surcharge and cess which makes the total DDT reach nearly 29%.
 This is very close to the highest slab rate for income tax in India at 30%.
-In case of capital gains, short term capital gains on non-equity funds (including debt funds) is paid at slab rate.
+In case of the growth option, the short term capital gains on non-equity funds (including debt funds) is paid as per the income tax slab rate.
 Hence if you are a 30% slab investor, you will pay almost the same tax on growth and dividend options.
-However if you are a 10% or 20% slab investor, you will pay a lower tax on growth options of mutual funds.
+However, if you are a 10% or 20% slab investor, you will pay a lower tax on growth options of mutual funds.
 In case of long term capital gains tax on non-equity mutual funds, you pay 20% after indexation, regardless of your income tax slab.
 This is substantially lower than dividend distribution tax at 29%.

-- Mutual fund dividends do not give an insight of the scheme’s performance as they are not an indicator of profitability.
+- Mutual fund dividends do not give an insight of the scheme’s performance as they are not an indicator of the profitability.

-- Mutual Fund Dividends do not create value, they only distribute value.
+- Mutual fund dividends do not create value, they only distribute value.
 Thus, there is no wealth creation and appreciation under the dividend option.

-- Mutual Fund Dividends attract higher tax than capital gains involved in the growth option of the mutual fund schemes in most scenarios.
+Mutual fund dividends attract higher tax rates than capital gains involved in the growth option of the mutual fund schemes in most scenarios.